divineiosamor/agricultural-smart-monitoring-system/Agricultural smart monitoring system/agricultural-monitoring-system-main/README.md

 ## Project Description

-This project is a web application designed to monitor agricultural conditions It focuses on developing a smart agricultural monitoring platform that efficiently collects and manages environmental data.
+This project is a web application designed to monitor agricultural conditions.
+It focuses on developing a smart agricultural monitoring platform that efficiently collects and manages environmental data.
 The system uses predictive coding, a lossless data compression technique, to reduce the volume of sensor data transmitted over the network.
 It uses a Python Flask backend to handle data, which is stored and managed in a MySQL database.
 The front-end, built with HTML, CSS, and JavaScript, provides a user interface to visualize and interact with the data.

 ## Features